Skip to content

 Milestone One – where we are right now

-Raise the funds to buy the buildings and get us prepared for what follows…
+Trying to purchase the buildings and get us prepared for what follows…

 Milestone Two